admlw/CMFUsersGuide/md/cmfusersguide.md

 Development of the CMF code base is primarily done in the nux development branch (`nux-dev-br`).

-CMF is developed using the CMake build of NOvASoft, instructions for which can be found at https://cdcvs.fnal.gov/redmine/projects/novaart/wiki/Editing_Code_with_CMake_and_buildtool.
+CMF is developed using the CMake build of NOvASoft, instructions for which can be found [here](https://cdcvs.fnal.gov/redmine/projects/novaart/wiki/Editing_Code_with_CMake_and_buildtool).
 Help is nearby on slack at #cmakebuild and #cmf.

 ## Structure

-The CMF code lives within `nova/CovarianceMatrixFit`.
+The CMF code lives within `novasoft/CovarianceMatrixFit`.
 Within this directory there are several sub-directories:

 ```
-core        : the core classes that CMF is built on: EventLists,
+core        : the core classes that CMF is built on: EventLists, VarVals, ShifterAndWeighter
-              VarVals, ShifterAndWeighter
 data        : contains root files for calibration systematic uncertainties
-dataProducts: data products and structs commonly used in CMF ana
+dataProducts: data products and structs commonly used in CMF analysis
-lysis
 fhicl       : contains all fhicl files
 macros 	    : useful .C files
 modules     : art modules and plugins which are run with fhicl files